tilltonystark/2022-bucketlist/bucketlists.md

 - [ ] Make a Course on UI/UX Design
 - [ ] Master DSA
 - [ ] Internship in any Top Company.
+- [ ] A day in my life.
+Where I'm developing something on my laptop in any cafeteria.
+(Work from Home/freelancing Vibes)